A study on random permutation graphs: Introduction

+We will now briefly sketch what we discuss below.
+First, let us note that from here on we will be using one line notation for permutations; for example, $\binom{1 2 3 4}{3 1 2 4} = (3,1,2,4)$. $\mc{G}_n$ will be denoting a random permutation graph on $n$ vertices throughout the paper.
+The following figure shows a sample from this model when $n = 5$.

-Afterwards, we focus on the asymptotic distribution of the degree of a given node.
-In particular, we provide a very simple proof for a central limit theorem for the mid-node which was previously proven in \cite{BM:2017} by using different techniques.
-We do not restrict ourselves here just to the mid-node, but we also prove a central limit theorem for any given fixed node $k$ as the number of nodes $n$ grows - actually $k$ is allowed to grow as well, see below for the exact statement.
+Our first focus in Sections \ref{sec:asymid} and \ref{sec:degothnod} will be on the asymptotic distribution of the degree of a given node.
+In particular, we provide a very simple proof for a central limit theorem for the mid-node which was previously proved in \cite{BM:2017} by using different techniques.
+We do not restrict ourselves here just to the mid-node, but we also prove a central limit theorem for any given fixed node $k$ as the number of nodes $n$ grows.

-Another interest for us will be on the number of isolated vertices, and also the number of vertices with a given degree $d$.
-The latter problem turns out to be challenging as we will see below, and its details will be given in a separate work.
-Another tough issue we briefly discuss is the connectivity.
-Recently, in \cite{AP:2013} when we choose a random permutation graph on $n$ vertices with $m$ edges, it was shown that the resulting graph is connected with high probability when we have a certain restriction on the growth rate of the number of edges.
-However, the general problem with no constraints or related problems such as the distribution of the number of connected components for a given $n$ turn out to be quite tough.
-We hope that we will be able to demonstrate this in the relevant section with the combinatorics which we use in a much simpler problem.

-The last statistics of interest for us will be the extremal statistics where we will focus on the nodes with the fewest and largest degrees.
-Here, for symmetry reasons studying the minima and the maxima turn out to be equivalent.
-In this part, we will sketch a central limit theorem for the maximal degree using a probabilistic argument - or equivalently, as we shall see, for the minimal degree.
-Such a central limit theorem was previously proven in \cite{BM:2017} via more analytic techniques.

-The paper also discusses two variations of random permutation graphs.
-The first one will be on introducing directed random permutation graphs.
-For this case, it will turn out that analyzing the extremal statistics become trivial due to the existing literature on random permutations.
-In particular, the maximal degree in a random permutation coincides in distribution with the level of a uniformly random permutation.
-Secondly, we will introduce two generalizations/variations of standard random permutation graphs, which preserve the role of independence that is crucial in many of our arguments.
-These two generalizations will be built on biased riffle shuffles and generalized unfair permutations.
+Our interest afterwards is on the number of isolated vertices.
+This first requires an understanding of connected components which is done in Section \ref{sec:conncom}.
+The content of this section is somewhat already available in the literature, but we will be including all the details for the sake of completeness.
+Regarding isolated vertices, we study the probability that the resulting graph has exactly some given number of isolated vertices (Section \ref{sec:numiso}), and also the expected number of such vertices (Section \ref{sec:ndegd}).
+Our treatment on the expectation of number of isolated vertices will be more general, and we will derive a formula for the expected number of degree $d$ vertices in a random permutation graph covering the number of isolated vertices, leaves, etc., as special cases.